vikash029/AutoML-Predictor-Documentation/README.md

 AutoML Predictor

-AutoML Predictor is a Python framework that automatically selects the best machine learning model for a dataset.
-It supports both classification and regression problems while handling data preprocessing, model evaluation, and selection.
+AutoML Predictor is a Python library which automatically identifies the optimum machine learning model for a given dataset.
+It is capable of both classification and regression problems while dealing with data preprocessing, model selection, as well as model evaluation.

 🔧 Installation